 Caroline Ankarcrona is a Director on the boards of the Knut and Alice Wallenberg Foundation and the Marcus and Amalia Wallenberg Foundation.
 Caroline heads the project "Resource efficient business models – increased competitiveness" at the Royal Swedish Academy of Engineering Sciences (IVA).
 She holds a Master of Laws degree from Lund University.

 Mariana Risberg is a Director on the board of the Marianne and Marcus Wallenberg Foundation.
 She holds a Bachelor of Business Administration degree from Stockholm University.

 A number of books have been written about members of the Wallenberg family.
-Theses have been financed partly or completely by the Foundation for Economic History Research within Banking and Enterprise.
+These have been financed partly or completely by The Foundation for Economic History Research within Banking and Enterprise.
 The Foundation has approximately 2 000 running meters of records and documents, of which most originate from Stockholms Enskilda Bank (1856-1971).